 Roth IRA Benefits:

-- Tax-Free Withdrawals: Qualified distributions are not subject to income tax
+- Tax-Free Withdrawals: Qualified distributions (after age 59½ and a 5-year holding period) are not subject to income tax.

-- No RMDs: Unlike traditional IRAs, Roth IRAs are exempt from lifetime RMDs
+- No RMDs: Unlike traditional IRAs, Roth IRAs are exempt from lifetime required minimum distributions.

-- Estate Planning Advantage: Heirs receive tax-free distributions (subject to 10-year rule)
+- Estate Planning Advantage: Heirs receive tax-free distributions (subject to the 10-year rule if the assets are within the threshold)

 2025 Contribution Limits: